How Earned Media Drives AI Citations: Why 86% of Publications Never Get Cited

 | Machine Relations | AI-mediated discovery systems | Resolved and cited across AI engines | Full system: authority, entity, citation, distribution, measurement |

 The MR Stack positions earned authority at the foundation layer because AI engines cite third-party sources at 4-6x the rate of brand-owned content.
-You can't build citation eligibility from your own blog.
+You cannot build citation eligibility from your own blog.
 You have to earn it in the publication ecosystem, specifically in the publications AI engines have already decided to trust.

 Start here: run a baseline citation audit before any campaign.
 Not where you think your brand should appear in AI answers.
 Where it actually appears.
 Query the AI engines your buyers use with the questions they actually ask about your category.
 See whether your brand appears, whether competitors appear instead, and which publications are being cited in those answers.